 WHAT WE PROVIDE:

-The UpStarter program helps social entrepreneurs accelerate their development and implementation of their vision, build their infrastructure, attainfiscal sustainability, adapt to shifting needs and environments, and gain access to networks and resources needed to achieve maximum impact.
+The UpStart Accelerator program helps social entrepreneurs accelerate their development and implementation of their vision, build their infrastructure, attainfiscal sustainability, adapt to shifting needs and environments, and gain access to networks and resources needed to achieve maximum impact.

 More specifically, we deliver: